wsphd/csun-rsp/strategic-alignment.md

     * **Potential Alignment** - For faculty and students, HPC resources (at a high level) could be incorporated into such offerings.

   * Showcase the Library’s unique and extensive archival and specialized collections of historical, cultural, and educational significance, and promote and expand our innovative spaces and services through programming, creative fundraising, grant writing, and establishing new endowments.
-    * **Potential Alignment** - As the size of these holdings increase, and as the source artifact is increasing digital, some hPC resources may be needed on a persistent basis.
+    * **Potential Alignment** - As the size of these holdings increase, and as the source artifact is increasing digital, some HPC resources may be needed on a persistent basis.

 ## Honor our Historical Legacy and Advocate for an Equitable Future